S'il suffisait d'aimer

-S'il suffisait d'aimer is the sixteenth studio album by Canadian singer Celine Dion, and her eleventh French-language album.
-It was released by Sony Music on 31 August 1998.
-The album was mainly written by French singer-songwriter Jean-Jacques Goldman, and produced by Goldman and Erick Benzi.
+S'il suffisait d'aimer (lit.
+'If only love could be enough') is the sixteenth studio album by Canadian singer Celine Dion and her eleventh French-language release.
+Issued by Columbia Records and Epic Records on 31 August 1998, the album was written primarily by French singer-songwriter Jean-Jacques Goldman and produced by Goldman with Erick Benzi.

-It received generally positive reviews, with particularly strong praise from critics in Francophone countries, and became the second best-selling French-language album of all time, after Dion's own D'eux (1995).
-It includes three hit singles: "Zora sourit", "S'il suffisait d'aimer" and "On ne change pas".
-S'il suffisait d'aimer won the Juno Award for Best Selling Francophone Album of the Year.
+The album achieved substantial commercial success, particularly in Francophone countries, and became the second best-selling French-language album of all time, surpassed only by Dion's D'eux (1995).
+It produced several commercially successful singles, including "Zora sourit", "S'il suffisait d'aimer", and "On ne change pas".
+Critics noted its emotional tone, melodic focus, and Dion's vocal delivery.
+The album also earned the Juno Award for Best Selling Francophone Album of the Year.

 Content and promotion

-The project reunited Dion and Jean-Jacques Goldman, who last worked together on the very successful album D'eux.
-In their first collaboration Goldman wrote songs for Dion, this time he wrote more in his own style, while letting Dion sing her own unique way, like she has been singing a long time ago.
-Most of the arrangements on that album are simple to let her voice dominate the songs.
+S'il suffisait d'aimer marked Dion's second major collaboration with Jean-Jacques Goldman, following the commercial success of D'eux.
+While their earlier project was written with Dion's established vocal style in mind, this album adopts a more restrained and intimate approach.
+The arrangements are relatively minimal, placing greater focus on Dion's voice and the material's emotional tone.

-During the francophone concerts in the Let's Talk About Love World Tour, Dion performed six songs from S'il suffisait d'aimer.
-The concerts in Paris were recorded and released as Au cœur du stade in 1999.
-It was promoted by the video of Dion performing "Dans un autre monde".
-In addition, video from behind the scenes of the recording session of S'il suffisait d'aimer was included as a bonus on the Au cœur du stade DVD.
+During the Francophone leg of the Let's Talk About Love World Tour, Dion performed six songs from the album.
+Her concerts in Paris were recorded and released as Au cœur du stade (1999).
+Promotion also included the live performance video for "Dans un autre monde" and behind-the-scenes material from the album's recording sessions, later issued as bonus content on the Au cœur du stade DVD.

-Some tracks from S'il suffisait d'aimer were featured on Dion's 2005 greatest hits album On ne change pas.
+Several tracks from S'il suffisait d'aimer were later included on Dion's 2005 greatest hits compilation On ne change pas.